open-physiology/open-physiology-viewer/README.md

 The main component in the current project accepts as input a JSON model and generates a force-directed graph layout satisfying relational constraints among model resources.
 The input model format is defined in the ApiNATOMY JSON Schema specification, check project [documentation](http://open-physiology.org/demo/open-physiology-viewer/docs/) for more detail.
+Live demonstrations of earlier versions of this application can be seen [here](http://open-physiology.org/demo/open-physiology-viewer/).

 ## Build instructions
 * Install  [Node.js](https://nodejs.org/).